Winter Fun in Southern Vermont

 Mount Snow Resort

 Mount Snow’s four mountain faces provide skiing & snowboarding fun for those of all ability levels.
 Mount Snow offers a wide variety of terrain including a two-mile-long novice trail from the summit, 100-yard-wide intermediate trails and the expert North Face that includes Ripcord, Mount Snow’s steepest trail and one of the steepest in New England.
-80 trails totaling 37 miles are spread out over 588 acres, serviced by 20 lifts including the Bluebird Express – the nation’s only six passenger bubble chair!
+80 trails totaling 37 miles are spread out over 588 acres, serviced by 20 lifts including the new for 2022/23 Sundance Express and Sunbrook Express!
 Carinthia Parks includes 8 terrain parks of various sizes on 100 acres of terrain.

 Never skied or snowboarded before?
 Mount Snow’s world class instructors will help all participants have fun exploring the mountain by teaching new techniques at their own pace.